launchquickly/j8ia/docs/ch5/README.md

 ## Stateless vs stateful

 It is important to recognise that some stream operations such as *sorted* or *distinct* are stateful which can be problematic if the data stream is large or infinite.

+## Numeric Streams

+*IntStream*, *DoubleStream*, and *LongStream* are *primitive stream specializations* of the stream interface that avoid boxing costs by having specialized elements of int, double and long respectively.
+They also have new methods to perform common numeric reductions, along with methods to convert back to streams of objects.

+### Specialized methods

+- sum
+- max
+- min
+- average

+- *boxed* method converts numeric stream to a Stream

+Primitive specialisations of Optional which may be used by the primitive stream specialisations:
+- OptionalInt
+- OptionalDouble
+- OptionalLong

+The **orElse** of these objects can be used to explicitly provide a default value if desired.

+### Numeric ranges

+- *range* - creates range of values excluding end value
+- *rangeClosed* - creates range of values including end value

+### Mapping to numeric stream

+This is done via the *mapToInt*, *mapToDouble*, and *mapToLong* methods of streams